 There are two main passions when it comes to things to do in Singapore: shopping and eating.
 Lucky for everyone, the city’s rife with havens for both.
-Whether you’re looking to for luxury goods, beauty and skincare, home decor, or the best restaurants, you’d find these in a heartbeat in one of Singapore’s myriad malls.
-Read on for a neighbourhood guide to Singapore’s best shopping malls.
+Whether you’re looking to for luxury goods, beauty and skincare, home decor, or the best restaurants, you’d find these in a heartbeat at one of Singapore’s myriad malls.
+Read on for our guide to Singapore’s best shopping malls.

 The Shoppes at Marina Bay Sands

 For all things glitz and glam, there’s no better place to shop and dine like an A-lister than at The Shoppes at Marina Bay Sands.
 Undoubtedly the swankiest mall in Singapore, it offers a huge range of high-end, luxury brands as well as celebrity restaurants under one roof.
-Shop at the likes of Chanel, Fendi, Hermès, Tom Ford, Louis Vuitton, and more, and kick back with a meal or two at CUT by Wolfgang Puck or db Bistro & Oyster Bay by Daniel Boulud.
+Shop at the likes of Chanel, Fendi, Hermès, Tom Ford, Louis Vuitton, and more or kick back with a meal before watching a show at the Sands Theatre.

-Plaza Singapura is one of our top go-to spots for DIY thanks to art and craft supply stores like Spotlight, Art Friend and Paper Market.
-If you’re hoping to kill two birds with one stone, it’s also the perfect destination to shop beauty (there’s a mega Sephora store there) and even toys at the iconic Hamley’s.
+Plaza Singapura is one of our top go-to spots for DIY thanks to art and craft supply stores like Spotlight and Art Friend.
+If you’re hoping to kill two birds with one stone, it’s also the perfect destination to shop beauty (there’s a mega Sephora store there) or local brands at multi-label boutique, NomadX.

-The iconic conical glass roof design along with the nostalgic Borders bookstore (#RIPBorders), office tower and Marks & Spencer’s best food hall in Singapore spells Wheelock Place for most.
+The iconic conical glass roof design along with the nostalgic Borders bookstore (#RIPBorders), office tower and Marks & Spencer’s best food hall in Singapore spell Wheelock Place for most.
 Wheelock Place has reinvented itself over the years and is now home to aesthetics and dental clinics, salons and fashion accessory labels.
-We’re liking the arrival of the sneaker spa near the M&S Cafe.
+We’re also liking the Holystic Sneaker Laundry near the M&S Cafe.
 Need a quick break?
 Rest your legs and people-watch at Prive’s alfresco terrace.

 Wheelock Place, 501 Orchard Road, Singapore 238880